!!! DISCUSSION GROUP RULES !!!

 Hi I took vitamin K for a long time and it did not make any difference to bleeding.
 But give it a go everyones different.

-15 years 5 days ago #8603 by
+15 years 4 months ago #8603 by Melinda

-Replied by on topic Re: VITAMIN K
+Replied by Melinda on topic Re: VITAMIN K

 Wouldn't 100 mg be overkill?